SuleimanFarah/sunpy/GSoC-2013-Ideas.md

 * Requirements: Knowledge of image processing a registration would be a plus.

-* Mentors: Stuart Mumford and Russ Hewett
+* Mentors: Stuart Mumford and Russell Hewett

 ## HELIO & HEK